Pacific Powell Scholarship

-Annual Award: $15,000
+Annual Award: $38,500

-The Powell Scholarship is the university's premier academic merit award, and is designed to cultivate future leaders through mentoring, instruction, and service.
+The Powell Scholarship is the University's premier academic merit award, and is designed to cultivate future leaders through mentoring, instruction, and service.

-University of the Pacific is seeking Powell Scholars candidates who have:
+Qualified Powell Scholars candidates have:

-- A cumulative high school GPA of 3.5 or higher (on an unweighted 4.00 scale)
+- A cumulative high school GPA of 3.7 or higher (on an unweighted 4.00 scale)

 - Undertaken a rigorous academic curriculum - Honors, AP, and/or IB courses

 - Demonstrated superior leadership skills in two or more areas, including but not restricted to student government, community service, cultural groups, research or creative activities

 - Combined SAT Critical Reading and Math score of at least 1350 or ACT composite score of at least 30

 Students who meet these minimum criteria are encouraged to apply.
 A select number of finalists will be invited to campus to interview with the Powell Scholars selection committee.